top of page

 In 2012, FamilySearch combined several databases to seed the family tree we’re all working on today.

-The short version is, FamilySearch placed multiple databases into one open-edit tree.
-As a result, our ancestors may appear in each database, at least once, if not more times.
+The short version is that FamilySearch combined multiple databases into one open-edit tree.
+As a result, our ancestors may appear in each database at least once, if not more.

 For instance, you might have John Keverne appearing on: